callihiggins/httptest/README.md

 ## Office hours

-We host office hours daily at 14:30.
-Since we've moved floors (we're on 6 now) ask in #fastly if you would like to take advantage of these working sessions.
+We host office hours every Tuesday and Thursday at 14:30 on the 5th Floor, West.
+Ask in [#fastly](https://nytimes.slack.com/messages/C1WFYD7FF/) Slack channel if you would like to take advantage of these working sessions.

 Thanks for contributing!